- Video: Dehydration in Babies – Symptoms, Treatment & Prevention

 How to Prevent Your Baby from Dehydration?

-Since prevention is the best cure, you can take care that your baby does not fall ill (which could lead to dehydration) and is not exposed to excessively hot conditions.
-Here’s how:
+Since prevention is the best cure, you can take care that your baby does not fall ill and is not exposed to excessively hot conditions that could lead to dehydration.
+Read on for more information.

 During summer, make sure your baby is dressed appropriately in light, breathable clothing.
 Keep her away from the sun and do not ever wrap her up in blankets or sweaters while she is asleep.

-Dehydration is a common condition that affects newborn babies and if it is addressed properly by keeping a close watch on symptoms, you can prevent it and treat it too.
+Dehydration is a common condition that affects newborn babies, and if it is addressed properly by keeping a close watch on the signs and symptoms, you can prevent it and treat it, too.
+Start by maintaining a regular feeding schedule to ensure your baby is hydrated.
+If the symptoms seem to worsen, seek medical attention immediately.

 Also Read: Constipation in Babies